eeemile777/mshkltk/docs/frontend/offline-support.md

 ## Core Components

 1.  **Service Worker (`sw.js`):**
     -   **Caching:** On installation, the service worker caches the main application shell (`index.html` and key assets).
-It uses a network-first strategy for other requests, falling back to the cache if the network is unavailable.
+It uses a network-first, cache-fallback strategy for other requests, ensuring the app works offline while providing fresh data when online.
     -   **Background Sync:** It listens for the `sync` event.
 The frontend registers a sync event with the tag `sync-new-reports` when an offline report is created.

 2.  **IndexedDB for Pending Reports:**
     -   A dedicated IndexedDB object store named `pending-reports` is managed directly within `AppContext.tsx`.
-    -   When `submitReport` is called and the browser is offline (`navigator.onLine` is `false`), the report data is not sent to the API.
-Instead, it's saved as a `PendingReportData` object in this store.
+    -   When `submitReport` is called and the browser is offline (`navigator.onLine` is `false`) or the initial online submission fails, the report data is saved as a `PendingReportData` object in this store.
-    -   The report is also added to the local React state with an `isPending: true` flag, so the user sees their report immediately in the UI.
+    -   The report is also added to the local React state with an `isPending: true` flag, so the user sees their report immediately in the UI with a "Pending Sync" status.

 ## The Offline Submission Flow